allenai/ai2thor/README.md

 ## 🌍 Features

-**🏡 Scenes.** AI2-THOR contains 200+ custom high-quality scenes.
+**🏡 Scenes.** 200+ custom built high-quality scenes.
 The scenes can be explored on our [demo](//ai2thor.allenai.org/demo) page.
 We are working on rapidly expanding the number of available scenes and domain randomization within each scene.

-**🪑 Objects.** AI2-THOR contains 1500+ custom designed household objects across 100+ object types.
+**🪑 Objects.** 1500+ custom designed household objects across 100+ object types.
 Each object is heavily annotated, which allows for near-realistic physics interaction.

 **🤖 Agent Types.** Multi-agent support, a custom built LoCoBot agent, a Kinova 3 inspired robotic manipulation agent, and a drone agent.